418Coffee/qoi-v/docs.md

 fn encode(data []u8, config Config) ?[]u8
 ```

 encode encodes raw RGB or RGBA pixels into a QOI image in memory.
+The config struct must be filled with the image width, height,
+number of channels (3 = RGB, 4 = RGBA) and the colourspace.

 [[Return to contents]](#contents)